-Alexander Nesterov is a partner and trademark attorney, Sergey Medvedev is a senior lawyer and trademark and design attorney, and Ilya Goryachev is a senior lawyer at Gorodissky & Partners.
+Alexander Nesterov and Sergey Medvedev are partners and Ilya Goryachev is a senior lawyer at Gorodissky & Partners.

-A national trademark application has to be filed with the Federal Service of Intellectual Property (hereinafter the PTO), also known in Russia as Rospatent, which is an administrative body responsible for the examination of applications and issuance of decisions once the results of such examinations are known.
+A national trademark application has to be filed with the Federal Service of Intellectual Property (PTO), also known in Russia as Rospatent, which is an administrative body responsible for the examination of applications and issuance of decisions once the results of the examinations are known.

-Under Russian legislation, foreign applicants should be represented by Russian trademark attorneys registered at the Russian PTO.
-Therefore, in order for an application to be filed in the name of an entity residing outside Russia, this entity has to appoint its Russian agent as its representative before the Russian PTO in all proceedings.
+Under Russian legislation, foreign applicants should be represented by Russian trademark attorneys registered at the PTO.
+Therefore, for an application to be filed in the name of an entity residing outside Russia, this entity has to appoint its Russian agent as its representative before the PTO in all proceedings.